Bayesian variance change point detection with credible sets: Introduction

 \section{Introduction}

-The detection of change points- when and how many times the distribution underlying an ordered data stream experiences a change -- is a field with a long history \citep{page1954continuous,barnard1959control}.
+The detection of change points -- when and how many times the distribution underlying an ordered data stream experiences a change -- is a field with a long history \cite{page1954continuous,barnard1959control}.
 The collection of large quantities of data enabled by new technologies -- \textit{e.g.}, wearable devices, telecommunications infrastructure, and genomic data -- has fostered a renaissance of the field.
 To analyze these data sets, we cannot assume relatively rigid structures where parameters are shared across all observations.
 Change points define partitions of the data where, within each segment, assumptions like exchangeability are not violated; hence, standard methods can be used.

 The vast majority of the available methods output point estimates of the number of change points and the locations on these change points; a nonexhaustive list includes \cite{killick2012optimal,fryzlewicz2014wild,wang2018optimal, baranowski2019narrowest}.
-An underdeveloped aspect of change point detection is uncertainty quantification, in the sense of being able to provide a set of times instances containing the location of the change at a prescribed level of significance, as done in early works by \citep{worsley1986confidence,siegmund1986boundary}.
-A few recent attempts have addressed this gap, mainly focusing on the piecewise-constant mean case \citep{fric14,jewell2019testing,fan20}, and piecewise-linear mean model \citep{fryzlewicz2020narrowest}.
+An underdeveloped aspect of change point detection is uncertainty quantification, in the sense of being able to provide a set of times instances containing the location of the change at a prescribed level of significance as done by early works of \cite{worsley1986confidence,siegmund1986boundary}.
+A popular approach to construct confidence intervals builds on Yao \cite{yao1987approximating}, who derives the asymptotic distribution of the process of tests used to detect a single change in Gaussian mean.
+The result has then been extended to other settings, such as linear regression \cite{bai1998estimating}, piecewise constant signal plus noise \cite{eichinger2018mosum} and time series \cite{ling2016estimation}.
+However, the asymptotic distribution is not always known in closed form or may depend on unknown quantities.
+Recent attempts have addressed this gap taking a multiscale approach -- in the piecewise-constant mean case \cite{fric14,fan20}, and in piecewise-linear mean model \cite{fryzlewicz2020narrowest} -- or a post-selection inference one \cite{jewell2019testing}. \cite{fryzlewicz2020narrowest} is a good reference for the state-of-the-art in uncertainty quantification for change point detection location estimates.